-We distributed the practice PSAT results and booklets during the January 31 College Forum.
-If your child was absent or missed this event, we will distribute them during the February 14th advisory.
+We distributed the practice PSAT9 results and booklets during the January 29 College Forum.
+If your child was absent or missed this event, they should have received them from Mr. Ohm.
 The scores are informative, but should be reviewed within context.
 Rather than focusing on scores, it is the skills assessed that are most worth reviewing.
+We will send a note shortly with additional context.